 “Well, Ana.
 A fine mess, huh?”
 Grace says, sitting on the edge of my bed.
 I can only nod and hold my head down.
 Allen gives her his phone so that we can chat.

 She looks at me.
 “He’s the one who kidnapped you?”

 **He wanted to get me alone.
 Thought he could convince me to come back to him.
 He had help from a guard Christian fired. **

-“So he’s the one that did this to you?”
-She said, pointing at my face.
-I didn’t react to her pointing at my face, but Al did.
+“So, he’s the one that did this to you?” she says, pointing at my face.
+I don’t react to her pointing at my face, but Al does.
 They aren’t telling my something, but I’ll wait until Grace is gone.